Skip to content

 Fail-On Thresholds

-Use the --fail-on flag to automatically fail CI builds when vulnerabilities of a certain severity are found:
+Use fail-on (Action input) or --fail-on (CLI flag) to fail the build when vulnerabilities of a certain severity are found:

 Threshold Description